-This contact person claimed to be “Jason Wu,” head of the “Refugee Group” at Amnesty International’s Hong Kong branch.
-He quickly introduced the topic of a recent self-immolation in Tibet and claimed to be attempting to verify social media reports for use in an upcoming Amnesty International report on human rights in China, and for an upcoming statement critical of the Chinese government’s treatment of ethnic minorities.
+This contact person claimed to be “Jason Wu,” head of the “Refugee Group” at Amnesty International’s Hong Kong branch, and he quickly introduced the topic of a recent self-immolation in Tibet.
+He said he was attempting to verify social media posts for use in an Amnesty International report on human rights in China, as well as for an upcoming statement critical of the Chinese government’s treatment of ethnic minorities.

-During the conversation Jason Wu sent links to information he claimed was related to the case.
-While for an activist in the Tibetan movement this may seem like an everyday request it had sinister motives behind it.
-Jason Wu is not a real person and does not work at Amnesty International.
-The links that were sent included exploits (malicious code that takes advantage of software vulnerabilities) for iOS the operating system of iPhone.
-If the links were clicked on an iPhone running a vulnerable version of iOS (11.0 through 11.4) the phone would have been infected with spyware that could steal information from the device and the apps running on it.
+During the conversation, Jason Wu sent links to information he claimed was related to the case.
+For an activist in the Tibet movement, this may seem like an everyday request.
+However, this request had sinister motives behind it.
+Jason Wu is not a real person and does not work for Amnesty International.
+The links that were sent included exploits (malicious code that takes advantage of software vulnerabilities) for iOS, the operating system of iPhone.
+If the links were clicked, an iPhone running a vulnerable version of iOS (11.0 through 11.4) would have been infected with spyware that could steal information from the device and the apps running on it.
 Figure 1 shows the conversation between the fake person and the Tibetan activist.

-The University of Toronto’s Citizen Lab reports that this campaign is the first documented case of one-click mobile exploits used against Tibetans, reflecting an escalation in the sophistication of digital espionage threats targeting the Tibetan community.
-This campaign appears to be carried out by a single operator that Citizen Lab called POISON CARP.
+The Citizen Lab at the University of Toronto reports that this campaign is the first documented case of one-click mobile exploits used against Tibetans, reflecting an escalation in the sophistication of digital espionage threats targeting the Tibetan community.
+This campaign appears to be carried out by a single operator that the Citizen Lab called POISON CARP.